Do Not Disturb (1965 film): Plot

 American couple Mike and Janet Harper move to England for Mike's work with a company that deals in textiles and fashions.
-Mike wants to live in a flat in the heart of London, but Janet instead finds a rural estate 30 miles outside London in Kent, and Mike must to commute into the city by train.
+Mike wants to live in a flat in the heart of London, but Janet instead finds a rural estate 30 miles outside London in Kent, and Mike must commute into the city by train.
 For convenience, Mike often stays in a company's flat in London rather than returning to Kent, but his absence causes Janet to feel lonely and neglected.

 Janet believes that Mike may be having an affair with his assistant Claire Hackett, and the Harpers' busybody landlady Vanessa Courtwright encourages Janet to play Mike's game by entering into an affair of her own, even if it is fake.
 However, the affair may become a reality when the suave Italian antiques dealer Paul Bellari arrives to decorate the house.
 Bellari whisks Janet off to Paris, where she manages to deflect his advances despite her inebriation after drinking champagne.
 Eventually, Paul and Janet learn that their suspicions were false and they reconcile with each other.